FlamingoFiesta/Chatgpt-Claude_telegram_bot_with_payment_system/README.md

 2. Get your Telegram bot token from [@BotFather](https://t.me/BotFather)

-3. Get your Stripe [secret key](https://dashboard.stripe.com/apikeys) and your [webhook secret](https://dashboard.stripe.com/webhooks) (optional if you dont want to use the payment system)
+3. Get your Stripe [secret key](https://dashboard.stripe.com/apikeys) (optional if you dont want to use the payment system)

-4. Edit `config/config.example.yml` to set your tokens, stripe key and webhook secret, then run the 2 commands below (*if you're advanced user, you can also edit* `config/config.example.env`):
+4. Edit `config/config.example.yml` to set your tokens, stripe key (if you choose to use stripe), then run the 2 commands below (*if you're advanced user, you can also edit* `config/config.example.env`):
     ```bash
     mv config/config.example.yml config/config.yml
     mv config/config.example.env config/config.env
     ```
+5. Download and install [docker](https://www.docker.com/), then open the app.

-5. (optional) Setup ngrok to automatically update the users balance after payment and send them a confirmation message (ignore this if you dont want to update your balance automatically and in real time)
+6. **(Optional)** Setup ngrok to automatically update the users balance after payment and send them a confirmation message (ignore this if you dont want to update your balance automatically and in real time, skip to step 7)

    1. Download ngrok:
         - Go to the ngrok [website](https://ngrok.com/download).